-Welcome to SPP program services.
+Welcome to SPP Student Services.
 Individuals who are considering applying for the program should contact the admissions office for general information.
 Enrolled students are provided academic and career counseling through the faculty and staff.
 Currently enrolled students who are interested in academic advising may email CJ Jones.